 Dispatch Training and Certification

 Our dispatchers are fully trained and certified through the Association of Public-Safety Communications Officials (APCO) International Standards.
-When first hired, they are trained during a one week in-house academy, which is followed by approximately 90 days of training at each of the individual consoles within the center.
-Each dispatcher must receive their Emergency Medical Dispatch training and certification, CPR certification, Missouri Law Enforcement Systems training, and complete a 40-hour APCO course throughout the training process.
+When first hired, they are trained during a one-week in-house academy, which is followed by approximately 90-120 days of training at each of the individual consoles within the center.
+Each dispatcher must receive their Computer-Aided Dispatch training, Emergency Medical Dispatch (EMD) training and certification, CPR certification, Missouri Law Enforcement Systems (MULE) training, and complete a 40-hour APCO course throughout the training process.
 Additionally, they are required to complete 24 hours annually of continuing education and must recertify every two years in EMD and MULES.

-The Joplin Emergency Communications Center is comprised of a unique group of individuals who are able to work odd hours, handle stress well, multi-task, answer multiline phones, provide medical care to the public until first responders arrive, and take care of all the public safety personnel in a timely manner.
+The Joplin Emergency Communications Center is comprised of a unique group of individuals who work odd hours, handle stress well, multi-task, answer multiline phones, provide medical care to the public until first responders arrive, and take care of all the public safety personnel in a timely manner.
 From the first day our dispatchers’ step into the communication center, they are committed to do the very best job possible for our community, visitors, and responders.
 It is a fast-paced environment, but extremely rewarding.
 Our personnel are proud of the work they do and their commitment the motto of “every minute, every day, always there.”
 We invite you to come tour our center and see what we’re all about!